Application for a Grant—Individual

 Co-applicants affiliated with a non-academic organization

-If applicable, list the name of each presenter.
-Presenters are defined by SSHRC as individuals who will make an active contribution to the event objectives and/or the production of the concrete deliverable(s) for which the event is organized.
-For each presenter, indicate whether or not you are requesting SSHRC funding in support of the presenter’s involvement, and select the type of presenter (Presenter or Student presenter) from the drop-down list.
+If applicable, list the name of up to 15 key presenters.
+Presenters are defined by SSHRC as individuals who will make an active contribution to the project objectives and/or the production of any concrete deliverable(s).
+For each presenter, indicate whether or not you are requesting SSHRC funding in support of their involvement, and select the type of presenter (Presenter or Student presenter) from the drop-down list.

 When appropriate, the list of event presenters should include students as well as a combination of established and emerging scholars.